 Authors considering submission to JBC who are unsure about the fit of their work to the scope of the journal can feel free to contact the editorial team.
 Messages should include a few sentences describing the overall scientific question, the approach(es) taken, and the general conclusions drawn.
 If an abstract is available, please include it within the message text.
 Please note, however, that the editors cannot provide detailed feedback about a manuscript or make any commitments regarding its publication at this stage; any decisions on acceptance requires full review

 The identity of all reviewers remains unknown to the authors.
 Every manuscript is treated by the Editors and reviewers as privileged information, and they are instructed to exclude themselves from the review of any manuscript that might involve a conflict of interest or the appearance thereof.
 During initial submission, prospective authors are encouraged to recommend one or more Associate Editors who would be particularly appropriate to handle their manuscript.
 Authors cannot exclude Associate Editors.
 Authors are also required to suggest three potential referees with the expertise needed to evaluate the manuscript.
 Authors will also have an option to exclude potential referees.

-Authors may submit companion papers, which, if both are accepted, will be published together in the same issue in the final redacted version.
-Authors should state in their cover letter the order in which the companion papers should appear in the issue or they will appear in the order in which they were published as a Paper in Press.
-Please note that manuscripts will be published in Papers in Press as they are accepted and will not be delayed for same-day publication.
+Authors may submit companion papers, which, if both are accepted, will be linked together in their final redacted version.
+Please note that manuscripts will be published as they are accepted and publication will not be delayed.